MystenLabs/sui/mysten-infra/crates/component/README.md

 ## Use

 For each component that needs to be registered with supervision, we will instantiate a `Supervisor` object to do supervision for that component.
-The supervisor should be initialized by passin in an object that implements the `Manageable` trait.
+The supervisor should be initialized by passing in an object that implements the `Manageable` trait.
 To start the component, call the spawn method and await.
 ```asm
  let supervisor = Supervisor::new(stream_component);